-Four companies reported having some PPAs for which the assignment of the RECs is not known: Great River Energy, Interstate Power & Light, Otter Tail Power Company, and Xcel Energy.
+Four companies reported having some PPAs where the assignment of the RECs is not known: Great River Energy, Interstate Power & Light, Otter Tail Power Company, and Xcel Energy.

-In a September 9, 2010 Order, the Minnesota Public Utilities Commission determined that Xcel owned the RECs for PPAs entered into pursuant to Minnesota's wind and biomass statutory mandates, unless the generator could otherwise demonstrate that the PPA at issue is not silent as to REC ownership; and determined that for PPAs entered into pursuant to the Federal Public Utility Regulatory Policy Act (PURPA), the generators own the RECs.7 Xcel reports only one PPA amendment remains pending before the Commission to settle REC ownership issues.8
+In a September 9, 2010 Order, the Minnesota Public Utilities Commission determined that Xcel owned the RECs for PPAs entered into pursuant to Minnesota's wind and biomass statutory mandates, unless the generator could otherwise demonstrate that the PPA at issue is not silent as to REC ownership; and determined that for PPAs entered into pursuant to the Federal Public Utility Regulatory Policy Act (PURPA), the generators own the RECs.
+Xcel reports only one PPA amendment remains pending before the Commission to settle REC ownership issues.

-C. 2013 RES COMPLIANCE
+C. 2015 RES COMPLIANCE

-On June 1, 2014, utilities subject to the RES Statute filed their compliance reports with the Commission (Docket No. E999/PR-14-12).
-Minn.
-Stat. §216B.1691 currently requires Xcel to obtain 18 percent of its Minnesota retail sales from renewables, and all other utilities subject to RES requirements to obtain 12 percent of their Minnesota retail sales from renewables.
-Table 1, below, summarizes utility compliance with the 2013 requirements.
-All of the utilities subject to the RES Statute have demonstrated compliance with the 2013 RES requirements.
+On June 1, 2016, utilities subject to the Minnesota RES filed their compliance reports with the Minnesota Public Utilities Commission (Docket No. E999/PR-16-12).
+Minnesota Statute section 216B.1691 currently requires Xcel to obtain 18 percent of its Minnesota retail sales from renewables, and all other utilities subject to RES requirements to obtain 12 percent of their Minnesota retail sales from renewables.
+Table 1, below, summarizes utility compliance with the 2015 requirements.
+All of

-6 See footnote 1.
+&lt;sup>7 See footnote 1.

-7 In the Matter of Xcel Energy's Petition for a Determination of Entitlement to Renewable Attributes of Energy Purchases Pursuant to Renewable Energy Requirements, Docket No. E002/M-08-440, Order Determining Ownership of Renewable Energy Credits for Power Purchase Agreements Made Pursuant to State Wind and Biomass Statutes and the Federal Public Utility Regulatory Policy Act (September 9, 2010).
+&lt;sup>8 In the Matter of Xcel Energy's Petition for a Determination of Entitlement to Renewable Attributes of Energy Purchases Pursuant to Renewable Energy Requirements, Docket No. E002/M-08-440, Order Determining Ownership of Renewable Energy Credits for Power Purchase Agreements Made Pursuant to State Wind and Biomass Statutes and the Federal Public Utility Regulatory Policy Act (September 9, 2010).

-8 Xcel Compliance Filing in Docket E002/M-08-440 (December 12, 2012).
+&lt;sup>9 Xcel Compliance Filing in Docket E002/M-08-440 (December 12, 2012)